If you haven't joined in a tweet chat before it's very simple. Here's a guide Tweet

 - How do AHPs currently measure output/impact?

-- Should/could AHPs agree nationally a consistent data set to measure quality and efficiency?
+- Should/could AHPs agree nationally a consistent data set to measure quality and productivity?

-- What tools/resources should be developed to support evidencing the quality and efficiency of AHPs care?
+- What tools/resources should be developed to support evidencing the quality and productivity of AHPs care?